rarkhipov/retentioneering-framework/docs/source/getting_started/installation.rst

        pip3 install -r requirements.txt --user

--  Then, just run the setup.py file from that directory
+-  Then, just run the setup.py file from that directory:

    .. code:: bash